Skip to Content

 2. What inspires you or gets you excited?

 Your answer to this can be as grand as you like.
-You may enjoy walking, running, climbing, stand up paddle boarding (SUP) or photography.
+You may enjoy walking, running, cycling, climbing, stand up paddle boarding, photography or simply strolling mindfully through your favourite green space.

 As for inspiration, there are lots of places to look.
 For instance, adventure magazines such as The Great Outdoors, Trail, Trail Runner and Sidetracked.
 There are some great people out there, too, like Al Humphreys, who regularly blogs about his adventures, Chris TownsendJenny Tough